 Well-designed slides capture the attention of your participants and increase the way they enjoy and engage in training.
 Period.
 Learn to make them or pay to have them made.

-Facilitating training is one of the most rewarding activities - if done well!
-It requires commitment, creativity and love of what you do.
+Facilitating training is one of the most rewarding activities both for the trainers and the clients.